Mythoholics

 The Moon’s Eternal Fall 🌘

-As her body fell, Coyolxauhqui’s dismembered form illuminated the dark sky, becoming the moon we see today — her eternal punishment and her immortal beauty intertwined.
-Her head was cast into the heavens to shine by night, while her body remained below, forever reminding the Aztecs of the cosmic balance between life and death, light and darkness.
+In Aztec mythology, Coyolxauhqui's dismembered form is believed to have transformed into the moon we see in the night sky.
+This celestial transformation reflects her eternal punishment and an enduring symbol of beauty intertwined with sorrow.
+Her severed head was placed in the heavens to shine by night, while her body remained on earth as a constant reminder of the Aztec belief in the cosmic balance between life and death.

 The Great Temple and the Sacred Stone 🏛️